How we gather evidence in our regulatory and disciplinary investigations

 We have used our powers to require a solicitor, Mrs A, to provide bank statements because we are investigating whether money has gone missing.
 She has not provided them.
 We think that she may not provide them even if we get a court order against her.
 We contact her bank and explain the situation.
 We apply to the High Court for an order that the bank give us the statements direct.
 The bank agrees that the order is sensible in the circumstances and does not object.
 The court order overrides the bank's duty of confidentiality to Mrs A. We find evidence of theft when we study the bank statements.
 We close down the firm and refer Mrs A to the police.
 She is later sent to prison and struck off.

-If a person does not explain their behaviour when asked, we may take action against them because that can prevent us from fully understanding the facts in a case.
-When we write to a person to seek an explanation, we will warn them of this, and of the fact that we can use their response in any proceedings brought by us and may disclose this to third parties accordingly.
+If a person does not cooperate with us in providing explanations or information when asked, we may take action against them because that can prevent us from fully understanding the facts in a case accordingly.

-Intervening into a firm is often an urgent step to protect clients and others from serious risks.
-There will be cases where we have to take immediate steps to do so, perhaps with no warning, such as where there is a high risk of harm or the wrongdoing established, or suspected is very serious.
-In some cases, the person's opportunity to explain their conduct will be in interview or only in response to a formal letter.
+There may be certain matters where we do not provide such a notice.
+For example we may have to act urgently to exercise our powers of intervention to protect clients and others, usually when we suspect dishonesty, or there are other risks such as to clients' money.
+In such circumstances, we may have to take immediate steps, perhaps with no warning, where there is a high risk of harm or the wrongdoing established, or suspected is very serious.
+In some cases, the person's opportunity to provide an explanation as to their conduct will be in interview or in response to a letter.
 There is no legal or procedural requirement for the person to be warned in advance, or to be able to provide a formal explanation.

-If we are already bringing, or preparing to bring a case against someone at the Solicitors Disciplinary Tribunal (SDT), it may save time and cost to include further allegations in that case without asking for a formal explanation.
+In addition, if we are already bringing a case against someone at the SDT, it may save time and cost to include further allegations in that case without providing notice.
 A case at the SDT provides a full opportunity for the person to explain their behaviour.

 Mr J is the co-executor of his late father's estate.
 The other executor is the only solicitor in a law firm A & Co.
 Mr J tells us that £100,000 seems to have gone missing from his father's estate.
 We urgently visit A & Co and use our powers to require the solicitor to provide information about the estate and ask him to explain what has happened to the money.
 His explanation is plausible, but not entirely convincing.
 We check it with Mr J who shows us documents proving that the solicitor's explanation was misleading.
 In the meantime, a secretary from A & Co telephones us in confidence to say that the solicitor has been shredding documents ever since Mr J started to get suspicious.
 We intervene without further notice to the solicitor.
 He has had an opportunity to explain his behaviour and the concerns we have about his behaviour are serious.
 There is also a risk that he has and may again destroy evidence.